Pain Free HSG

-If your doctor has recommended that you have a hysterosalpingogram (HSG) then you are in the right place.
+Your doctor has referred you to have a hysterosalpingogram (HSG) at IVF1, then you are in the right place.
 HSGs are performed on women who have had difficulty becoming pregnant or have had recurrent miscarriages.

 Unfortunately, some doctors may have told you to go the hospital radiology department to have this done.
 We have heard many horror studies from patients who did this.
 Radiologists don’t do very many of these procedures and they aren’t trained as gynecologists.
 The results is more discomfort for the patient and often inaccurate or poor results.

 At IVF1, we are fertility specialists who have extensive training in this procedure and perform several hundred HSGs every year.